flowchart LR

 | PERT / CPM | Project schedules | Operations |

-Robert N. Anthony’s distinction between strategic planning, management control and operational control (1965) is a useful frame at the postgraduate level (anthony1965?).
+Robert N. Anthony’s distinction between strategic planning, management control and operational control (1965) is a useful frame at the postgraduate level.

-Mary Parker Follett described coordination as “the orderly arrangement of group effort to provide unity of action in the pursuit of a common purpose” (follett1941?).
+Mary Parker Follett described coordination as “the orderly arrangement of group effort to provide unity of action in the pursuit of a common purpose” (Dynamic Administration, 1941).
 Coordination is not a sixth function — it is the thread that runs through all five.

 | Principle | Meaning |